cpasternack/mssql-schema-dump/README.md

 ## Updates:

+11/2019:
 This programme was written nearly 5-7 years ago now by the original author.
 I needed a quick and dirty sql dumper without using MSSQL management studio from windows, now that MS SQL Server runs on linux.
+Azure Data Studio is also a bit too heavy-handed for testing out development database layer nonsense in a pipeline as well.
 I have a fair few applications ported from .NET on MSVS and Windows to mono runtime on Linux under my belt, so this is a natural next step.

 The code looks clean, easy to read, and is a great starting point.
 Let's improve on that!